varnishcache/varnish-cache/doc/sphinx/phk/backends.rst

 (Input very much welcome)

-The final question is if we use shortcut notation for output from varnishd, and the answer is no, because we do not want the stats-counters to change name because we load another VCL and suddenly need disabiguation.
+The final question is if we use shortcut notation for output from :ref:`varnishd(1)`, and the answer is no, because we do not want the stats-counters to change name because we load another VCL and suddenly need disabiguation.

 Sharing Health Status